brayanduranvelasquez/brayanduranvelasquez/readme.md

 ## Hello there, I am Brayan! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

+### About Me 👾

+Frontend Developer | React, Next.js & JavaScript Full-Stack

+I'm passionate about crafting dynamic web applications with React and Next.js.
+With a strong grasp of JavaScript for full-stack development, including backend experience with Express.js, I bring comprehensive capabilities to any project.

+Always learning and embracing new technologies, I'm eager to connect and build groundbreaking solutions.
+Let's create together!

 ### My Portfolio 💻

 You can take a look at my web portfolio clicking on the next link [portfolio](https://portfolio-one-tau-97.vercel.app/)